bayeslife/continuous-architecture/Verifications.md

-## Verifiable Architecture Constraints
+# Verifiable Architecture Constraints

 ## Product-service-resource Mapping

 As an architect I want every product to be related to resource or CFS so that I can ensure that dependencies are met.
-As an architect I want every cfs to be associated with 1 or more rfs so that I can ensure that dependencies are met.
+As an architect I want every cfs to be associated with 1 or more rfs so that I can ensure that it is realizable.

 ## Qualification